simprecicchiani/How-to-macOS/README.md

 <img align="right" src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/22/MacOS_logo_%282017%29.svg/1024px-MacOS_logo_%282017%29.svg.png" alt="T460s macOS" width="100">

-# How to
+# How to macOS

 Should you find an error or improve anything please consider opening an issue or pull request.
 If you find my work useful, please consider donating via PayPal.
 It would mean a lot to me.
 [![donate](https://img.shields.io/badge/-buy%20me%20a%20coffee-orange)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Y5BE5HYACDERG&source=url)

-A collection of useful command that are rarely used (maybe once a year or for new OS installation) and so, hardly remembered.
+A collection of useful command that are rarely used (maybe once a year or for fresh OS installations) and so, hardly remembered.

 This is not a beginners guide.
 These commands want to help medium/high experienced users that need more control over basic system settings.